 The plastic surgery procedure to correct saggy eyelids is called a blepharoplasty.
-Eyelid surgery is often also referred as eye lift surgery.
+Eyelid lift surgery is often also referred as eye lift surgery.
 This operation is known for giving people a more youthful and rested look by removing the excess skin and fat around the eyes.
 This operation may be performed on the upper eyelids and lower eyelids separately, at the same time, or in conjunction with another procedure (face lift or brow lift).
 You must realize it is impossible to repair every wrinkle and remove every line around the eye, but this surgery can be one of the most gratifying procedures a patient can have.

 The procedure is performed on an outpatient basis under local anesthesia with oral sedation, lasting approximately 1 1/2 hours, unless accompanying another procedure.